 If it produces no results, awesome.
 But if it does, it’s probably best to pick your another name.

-This is where i came unstuck.
+This is where I came unstuck recently.
 And it really screwed me for search.
-A few months after SEOing my site “Boutique Web Design Studio” I checked my Google raking status and I wasn’t even on the 1st page for my own brand name.
+A few months after seo-ing my site “Boutique Web Design Studio” I checked my Google ranking status and I wasn’t even on the 1st page for my own brand name.
 OMG … (And I knew if I wasn’t ranking on the first page, I basically wasn’t even on Google)

 After investigating I decided I couldn’t compete and secure the #1 spot.
 For my brand Boutique Web Design Studio I was in too deep to re-brand, it just wasn’t an option with my theme customers but at the same time I couldn’t expand and grow my brand if I was invisible to search!
 I decided the best way to move forward was to create a whole new brand … this brand; Sugar+Code! (but omg I was starting from scratch again and I don’t wish that upon anyone!)